 Fees and Funding

 The costs involved in studying for a PhD programme are not trivial.
 However, LUMS offers several studentships to cover fees and offers a living allowance.
-Please note that we'll be updating our scholarship information in September 2017 with funding opportunities for the academic year 2018/2019.

 The tuition fees for the academic year 2017/2018 have been set as below.